DDB: Diffusion Driven Balancing to Address Spurious Correlations: Introduction

 Recently, diffusion-based generative models~\cite{ho2020denoisingdiffusionprobabilisticmodels} such as Stable Diffusion (SD) \cite{rombach2022highresolutionimagesynthesislatent}, have demonstrated high quality image generation using prompts.
 Studies affirm that their generative images help in few- and zero-shot recognition~\cite{he2023syntheticdatagenerativemodels}.
 Consequently, there is also an interest in exploiting them to enhance models for out-of-distribution generalization~\cite{yuan2024justprettypicturesinterventional, qraitem2024fakerealpretrainingbalanced, dunlap2023diversifyvisiondatasetsautomatic}.
 Along similar lines, we aim at addressing the spurious correlation problem through group balancing by leveraging generative models~\cite{ho2020denoisingdiffusionprobabilisticmodels}.
 We devise a unique guidance strategy for our generative process to enable sampling from the minority group distribution with a data-centric approach that is largely agnostic to prompts, and human intervention by extension.

-Inline with the compositional view of images~\cite{noohdani2024decomposeandcomposecompositionalapproachmitigating}, our method leverages textual inversion \cite{gal2022imageworthwordpersonalizing} and identifies the optimal tokens for the causal parts of each class.
+We refer to our method as Diffusion Driven Balancing (DDB).
+Inline with the compositional view of images~\cite{noohdani2024decomposeandcomposecompositionalapproachmitigating}, it leverages textual inversion \cite{gal2022imageworthwordpersonalizing} and identifies the optimal tokens for the causal parts of each class.
 It then employs language-based segmentation \cite{kirillov2023segment} to identify the visual causal counterparts in the images.
 These parts are later employed by our technique for diffusion-based image generation that can balance the data.
 In Fig.~\ref{fig:grouped_datasets_adjusted}, we show representative examples of the generated minority group samples computed by our technique by altering the causal parts of the majority class images from the training data.
 A key challenge in generating such samples is ensuring that they truly capture the desired properties for addressing the spurious correlation problem.
 Otherwise, the impact of balancing can be detrimental.
 Our processing pipeline leverages multiple components, and under-performance by any of those can potentially lead to a low quality image.
 To handle that, we introduce an effective pruning strategy based on the attribution score and the prediction probability distribution of the ERM model.
 Our approach evaluates how much a generated sample influences the model’s predictions, ensuring that only samples with a strong causal impact are retained.
 Moreover, by further leveraging attribution scores, our approach ensures higher-quality relevant images, leading to improved group balancing and better generalization.

 Our contributions are summarized as follows. \begin{itemize} \item We propose a unique automated diffusion-based technique to generate samples for minority groups to address spurious correlation problem for image classifiers.
 Exploiting compositional nature of images and class label information, our method precisely modifies the available samples for improved ERM model performance. \item Our method adapts token inversion, language-based segmentation and diffusion-based image inpainting, while also introducing a unique data pruning strategy to ensure retention of high quality augmentation samples. \item We extensively evaluate our method on multiple benchmarks.
 Our approach outperforms existing methods and demonstrates promises for sophisticated diffusion based frameworks for mitigating spurious correlations. \end{itemize}